 Unlike modern cities, with their broad, grid-pattern streets, London is an historic capital with narrow, winding roads and densely packed buildings.
 This makes any construction work difficult, with lifting work, taking place in between the capital’s tall buildings, a real challenge.
 Achieving a safe, secure lift, in narrow confines with tall structures either side, takes real skill and experience – which is exactly what LGH are known for across the construction industry.

-Deloitte wanted to install a glass walkway between two of their buildings in Central London, to facilitate access between the two departments and avoid staff having to go outside in all weathers.
+Bronzeshield were required to carry out a full contract lift at the Deloitte buildings to install a glass walkway between two of their buildings in Central London, to facilitate access between the two departments and avoid staff having to go outside in all weathers.